Bar Soap vs Body Wash: Which Is Better for Your Skin, the Environment, and Daily Routine?

 Body wash, on the other hand, is mostly water combined with detergents, stabilizers, and preservatives to maintain shelf life in liquid form.

-That doesn't mean all body wash is bad.
-But when comparing typical formulations, bar soap tends to be the simpler and more environmentally responsible option.
+That doesn't mean all body wash is bad, but when comparing typical formulations, bar soap tends to be the simpler and more environmentally responsible option.

 What Is the Difference Between Bar Soap and Body Wash?